makstacks/Putting_Game/README.md

 # Putting_Game
+This game is still under development, with features needing to be added/refined.
 Object tracking and object detection is applied to track golf puts in real time and display stats/games.
 Works best with the Perfect Practice putting mat but settings can be adjusted to suit any mat.